seananderson/strategie-devops-strategy/Content/MandateProposals/ArushiProposal.md

 Theme for the branch - Innovation and Experimentation
 >_The Strategic Framework identifies five themes that cut across the initiatives: Indigenous Reconciliation, Gender Impact and Equality, Vulnerable Groups, Policy-Service Integration, and Innovation and Experimentation._

-## Future role of ESDC
+## Background
 _Current mandate of ESDC_: The mission of Employment and Social Development Canada (ESDC), including the Labour Program and Service Canada, is to build a stronger and more inclusive Canada, to support Canadians in helping them live productive and rewarding lives and to improve Canadians’ quality of life

 _Current role of ESDC_: ESDC offers a range of programs and services such as seniors with basic income security, supports unemployed workers, helps students finance their post-secondary education and assists parents who are raising young children.

-_Preparing for the future_: Role of technology in human lives is redesigning the way we function daily.
+_Future role of ESDC_: Role of technology in human lives is redesigning the way we function daily.
 Global trends are fast changing the economic and political situations around the world – redistributing wealth, the nature of work and opportunities.
 Technology giants and social influence are changing human preferences and habits.
 Global market outlook suggests emergence of new job roles, occupations and industries.
+In the coming years and decades, perceptions of well being may reform to take new shape.

 ~~Planning ahead will help Canada to respond and stay ahead of the technological curve rather than react to the changes around us.~~ In pursuit of improving quality of life for Canadians, ESDC needs to manage these changes in society and provide a support structure to prepare Canadians towards unprecedented risks and disruption from global participants.
 ~~To safeguard the needs of Canadians and continuously improve their quality of life, ESDC should anticipate the needs and challenges of the future.
 ESDC should be prepared to redesign its programs and services to stay ahead to meet the changing needs of Canadians.
 ESDC should keep an open mind towards radical transformation of its program and service delivery practices to keep pace with the technological advances and prepare Canadians to take on more centric roles in the digital economy.~~

+Mainstream economics has worked on the theory of scarcity … and now with the abundance of information around there is a shift seen in the commoditization of the digital goods/services … An economic system of abundance
+Universal access to information
+Employment and education pegged on skills and interests

 _Existing challenges in implementation_:
 -	Existing governance policies and practices are proven for past programs and services.
 Due to shift in the software development and implementation practices, these policies and practices may not best suited for transformational technologies and initiatives